-If you can't find an answer to your question here, please reach out to the team at apfootprint@ricardo.com.
+If you can't find an answer to your question here, please reach out to the team with a query through our contact page or directly at apfootprint@ricardo.com.

 About the scheme